University Press (Lamar University): Awards & Acclaim

 The University Press has grown into one of Lamar's showpieces.
 It is the largest student-run business on campus, and it has become one of the most respected student newspapers in the country.
 Since 1977, the University Press and its magazines have garnered more than 1200 awards, including first place for Best Non-Daily Student Newspaper in 1994 and 2005 from The Associated Press Managing Editors of Texas and second place from the same group in 1988, 1997, 2001, 2002, 2003 and 2004.
 The UP has averaged more than 38 awards a year in those 29 years.

-The University Press is also fortunate to be one of the best equipped newspapers, with one of the largest state-of-the-art Apple computer systems in Southeast Texas.
+The University Press is also well-equipped, with one of the largest Apple computer systems in Southeast Texas.

 The University Press won second place in the non daily student paper category in 2011.

 The UP is a member of the Texas Intercollegiate Press Association and the Press Club of Southeast Texas.